Efficiency, Feasibility, and Incentive-Awareness in Constrained Online Resource Allocation: : Misallocations Due to Agents' Strategic Behavior

-\begin{lemma}[Truthfulness of a Cost-Adjusted Second-Price Auction] Consider a one-shot monetary allocation setting with $K$ agents.
-Each agent $i \in [K]$ privately observes their value $v_i \sim \mathcal{V}_i$ and publicly incurs a known cost $c_i \sim \mathcal{C}_i$.
-Agents submit scalar reports $u_i \in [0,1]$, and the planner allocates the item to one agent $i_t \in [K]$ and charges payment $p_{i_t}$.
-The utility of the selected agent is $v_{i_t} - p_{i_t}$, while all others receive zero utility.
+\begin{lemma}[Truthful Myopic Agents] Suppose that agents are myopic.
+That is, consider a one-shot allocation with $K$ agents, where each agent $i \in [K]$ has a private value $v_i $ and public consumption $c_i=\bm \lambda_t^\trans \bm c_{t,i}$.
+Agents submit reports $u_i \in [0,1]$, and the planner allocates the item to one agent $i_t \in [K]$ at payment $p_{i_t}$.
+The utility of the selected agent is $v_{i_t} - p_{i_t}$, while all others have zero utility.
+Then the following mechanism